-What to Look For When Shopping For a Country Club
+What to Ask When Selecting a Private Golf Club

-The Sacramento area offers multiple options for people seeking a private country club.
+The Sacramento area offers multiple options for people shopping for a private country club.
 Here are some questions we invite prospective members of Sierra View to ask:

 1) Could you see yourself coming back here regularly?